 Some souls never change.
 Even when you tell them their mistake, they won’t pay heed to it.
 Now being a good roommate is very crucial, but knowing where exactly you need to bounce back is also essential.
 If your roommate is unwilling to alter the situation, and she continues to make you feel like a refugee in your space, then it’s high time.
 Get out and look for other options because having a difficult roommate can not only make you more frustrated but can also lead to mental agony.

+Having a good roommate can be like a family away from home.
+However, things might take a different turn if she is the opposite and nothing less than a ‘Spawn of Satan’ for you.
+If you are dealing with a difficult roommate, stay calm.
 Things may not change overnight.
-Just stay calm, discuss things, and give your roommate some time to understand and settle the issues.
+Discuss whatever is bothering you, and give your roommate some time to understand and work upon the issues.
 Most importantly, treat her just like the way you want yourself to be treated.